HuntsmanCancerInstitute/MultiRepMacsChIPSeq/applications.md

 A script to generate a chromosomal mean coverage bedGraph track to be used in Macs2 as the global control track when there is no input for generating a control_lambda chromatin bias track.
-This uses a bigWig file to calculate each chromosomal mean.
+This uses a bigWig or bedGraph coverage file to calculate a global mean.
+Intervals without coverage are not included in the calculation.
 It will write out a simple bedGraph representing the genome with the respective mean for each chromosome.

-Usage: `generate_mean_bedGraph.pl <file1.bw> ...`

-It will write out a bedgraph file in the same direcotory and same basename appended with `.global_mean.bdg`.
+It will write out a bedgraph file in the same directory with the basename appended with '.global_mean.bdg'.
+More than one file may be provided at a time.

+Version: 2

+	Usage: $0 <file1.bw> ...

 ## intersect_peaks.pl

 A script to intersect two or more peak files.
 This is a wrapper around the bedtools program.

+It will first calculate a number of descriptive statistics for the interval lengths for each input file, including count, sum, standard deviation, and quartiles.

-It will first merge all of the peak files into a single representative bed file.
+It will merge all of the peak files into a single representative bed file.
+Peak intervals will be renamed to the given name.

-It will then run the bedtools Jaccard statistic pairwise across all of the peak files and write out a merged table of the results.
+It will run the bedtools Jaccard statistic pairwise across all of the peak files and write out a merged table of the results.
 The Jaccard statistic measures the amount of spatial overlap between two peak files (intersection/union) reported as a fraction between 0 and 1.